 Work On Tasks At Specific Times Of The Day

-Building the routine allows for them to build a schema into their brain that it is time to focus on something else other that what they are busy with right now.
-It is very much the same rationale as how we build sleep routines for the littlies so that they learn to train the body and mind to slow down before bedtime.
+Building the routine allows them to build a schema into their brain that it is time to focus on something else other than what they are busy with right now.
+It is very much the same rationale as to how we build sleep routines for the littlies so that they learn to train the body and mind to slow down before bedtime.

 Reward Them For Their Effort